aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/frontend/README.md

-# Contract Compliance Analysis - Front-end
+# Contract Compliance Analysis - Frontend

-Welcome to the demo front-end application.
-With this, you'll be able to upload and review contracts processed by the back-end application.
+Welcome to the demo frontend application.
+With this, you'll be able to upload and review contracts processed by the backend application.

 ## Technologies